TrademarkTrademark

 Workspaces let you create separate instances of your infrastructure for different environments (e.g., development, staging, production) or for experimentation.
 Each workspace keeps its own Terraform state file, so the state of one environment stays separate from the others.
 They all share the same Terraform configuration files, which keeps the environments consistent.

-Workspaces can be used with open-source Terraform in local operations or in a remote backend such as Scalr or Terraform Cloud.
-The concept between the two is similar in that it isolates Terraform state files, but workspaces in a remote operations backend are more advanced as the actual execution of runs happens within Scalr, which then enables more features such as integrations, remote state sharing, RBAC, and more.
+You can use workspaces with open-source Terraform locally, or in a remote backend such as Scalr or Terraform Cloud.
+The idea is the same in both cases: they isolate Terraform state files.
+But workspaces in a remote backend do more, because the runs actually execute inside Scalr.
+That's what unlocks features like integrations, remote state sharing, and RBAC.

 The terraform workspace command can be used to interact with a workspace locally or in a remote backend.
 When working with Terraform, a default workspace is automatically created, which cannot be deleted.
 To create more workspaces, you have the following command line options:

-The workspace prefix option allows you to set the common name across the workspaces so all you have to do is change the appended value.
-For example, you might have an application, let's call it "application-a", which has a dev, stage, and prod workspace associated with it.
-The actual core Terraform configuration files will remain the same, but some variable values might be different.
-In this example, we would have the following code set in our Terraform remote backend configuration file:
+The workspace prefix option sets a shared name across your workspaces, so all you change is the value tacked on the end.
+Say you have an application, call it "application-a", with a dev, stage, and prod workspace.
+The core Terraform configuration files stay the same, but some variable values might differ.
+Here's the code you'd set in the Terraform remote backend configuration file:

 After setting the remote backend, a new workspace can be created with the following command: